kadenbarlow/awsctx/README.md

 ```

 ## Keeping Credentials Secure
 Awsctx uses aescrypt to store credentials securely.
-Although the option is provided to set credentials in the ~/.aws/credentials file (using the command `awsctx -s <NAME>`) it is recommended to source the credentials in your environment to avoid storing credentials in plain text.
+Although the option is provided to set credentials in the `~/.aws/credentials` file, using the command `awsctx -s <NAME>`, it is recommended to source the credentials in your environment when needed to avoid storing credentials in plain text.
 To do this use the command `source awsctx -e` and your credentials will be set to the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.

 ## Authors